philoj/go-planes-client/readme.md

 This requires game server to be started already.
 See: https://code.qburst.com/go-planes/backend-server

-For running multiple parallel clients, assign unique integer ids for each:
+For running multiple parallel clients, assign unique integer ids for each (defaults to 1):

 `$ go run main.go -id=2 planes lobby`